 Local chapters should develop a plan for expanding community awareness.
-This plan can include developing programs with keynote speakers to discuss ethical leadership in practice.
-These speaker events are an opportunity to invite guest attendees.
-Furthermore, local chapters may embrace plans to engage with local editorial boards, the social media, and the community at-large, Local Chapters may opt to develop a local performance grading survey for local officials.
+This plan should include developing programs with keynote speakers to discuss ethical leadership in practice.
+These speaker events may be virtual or face-to-face.
+They are an opportunity to invite guest attendees in order to expand awareness of LeaderEthics-Wisconsin.
+Furthermore, local chapters may embrace plans to engage with local editorial boards, the social media, and the community at-large.
+Local Chapters may opt to develop a local performance grading survey for local officials.

-Local chapters should develop a plan to encourage membership development as well as a plan to share information regarding membership-grading results for elected officials and candidates.
+Local chapters should develop a plan to encourage membership development.

 The local chapter should designate three officers.

 Chapter Chair – The Chapter Chair serves as the official representative of the chapter and is responsible for chairing Community Development and Candidate Development meetings.
 The Chapter President will be responsible for convening Chapter meetings, as well as planning/organization meetings, if needed.